jpswade/jpswade.github.io/_posts/2013-02-15-dvd-playback-on-windows.md

   - vlc
   - vob
 ---
-One of the biggest annoyances I&#8217;ve heard about Windows 8 so far is that there&#8217;s no DVD support included.
+One of the biggest annoyances I've heard about Windows 8 so far is that there's no DVD support included.

 In a Windows 8 blog, Microsoft said: